 A: A "broker non-vote" occurs when a beneficial owner fails to provide voting instructions to his or her broker as to how to vote shares held by the broker in street name and the broker does not have discretionary authority to vote without instructions.
 If your shares are held in "street name" through a broker, bank or other nominee and you do not provide voting instructions, your broker, bank or other nominee only has discretionary authority to vote your shares on your behalf for "routine" matters.
 The only "routine" matter being considered at the Annual Meeting is the ratification of our independent registered public accounting firm.
 As a result, brokers, banks and other nominees will have authority to vote their customers' shares with regard to that proposal (but not any other proposal) if their customers do not provide voting instructions.
-On "non-routine" matters, such as the election of directors and the approval, on an advisory basis, of the compensation of the named executive officers, brokers, banks and other nominees cannot vote their customers' shares without receiving voting instructions from the beneficial owner of such shares.
+On "non-routine" matters, such as the election of directors, the approval, on an advisory basis, of the compensation of the named executive officers, and the frequency of future advisory votes on executive compensation, brokers, banks and other nominees cannot vote their customers' shares without receiving voting instructions from the beneficial owner of such shares.